Chitwan54/Cuisine-Classification-and-Restaurant-Analytics/README.md

   * State of the Art Deep Learning models like **BERT** is also used.
 However, due to lack of computation power the BERT model has been trained for few iterations which does not yield good results.
   * However, **XGBoost Classifier** gives good results.

+Note: The project is in progress.
+Thank you.